livewire/livewire/docs/wire-ignore.md

 </form>
 ```

-You can also instruct Livewire to only ignore changes to attributes of the root element rather than observing changes to it's contents using `wire:ignore.self`.
+You can also instruct Livewire to only ignore changes to attributes of the root element rather than observing changes to its contents using `wire:ignore.self`.

 ```blade
 <div wire:ignore.self>